scotthibbs/FDLog_Enhanced/README.md

 The code here is the combined code from our v2015-beta-1 and Alan Biocca's latest v4-1-152i 2014/05/26.
 This version actually had the updated clock function.
-But it also added tcp/udp.
+But it also added TCP/UDP.

-I chose not to bring in his code for tcp/udp to this version.
+I chose not to bring in his code for TCP/UDP to this version.
 I don't think it adds to the programs primary function.
-I don't see operators connecting over the internet.
-The 152i still has to broken sqlite and with the tcp/udp it is further broken at the moment.
+I don't see operators connecting over the Internet.
+The 152i still has to broken sqlite and with the TCP/UDP it is further broken at the moment.

 New in this version is the new clock function.
-Alan's solution is to make a gps clock to coincide with the program.
+Alan's solution is to make a GPS clock to coincide with the program.
 FDLog now looks for this clock before starting.
-I don't see hams building a gps clock to make a program function better.
+I don't see hams building a GPS clock to make a program function better.
 I'm leaving it in for now.

 My next task is to make this stable.
-Then we will evaluate sqlite, and maybe by then we will have a working tcp/udp version to evaluate as well.
+Then we will evaluate sqlite, and maybe by then we will have a working TCP/UDP version to evaluate as well.

 I am in need of volunteers to expand this program.